LLMs' Reshaping of People, Processes, Products, and Society in Software Development: A Comprehensive Exploration with Early Adopters: Results

 \subsubsection{\textbf{Debugging, Refactoring, and Documentation}}

-\begin{itemize} \item \textbf{Improving Debugging:} LLM tools have shown promise in helping individuals debug code \cite{surameery2023use, haque2023potential}.
-Ten participants mentioned having used LLMs to debug their own code.
-Participants like P5 primarily utilized LLMs as an immediate debugging tool, relying on it to assist in troubleshooting specific issues with their code, especially in front-end development; as he shared, ``\textit{I use [ChatGPT] as my immediate sort of debugging tool.
-So I would ask it particular questions [on a] front-end component that I'm trying to develop, and I use it to try to point me in the right direction.}'' For participants like P6, LLMs were especially useful in understanding bugs and their causes: ``\textit{I always have questions about why something is failing, what something is doing.
-So [Copilot Chat] does help on a day-to-day basis with programs.}''
+\begin{itemize} \item \textbf{Improving Debugging:} Ten participants mentioned having used LLMs to debug their own code.
 Participants highlighted LLMs' efficacy in significantly reducing debugging time by providing quick solutions or guiding them in the right direction.
-P5 shared his experiences: ``\textit{[ChatGPT] helps to dramatically shorten the whole debugging process.
-If it doesn't give you the answer --- that is, if it doesn't give you the answer on the first try, [...] it helps to put me in some right directions to where I can do some further research or ask it more questions. }''

-\item \textbf{Reducing Syntax-Based Errors:} Two participants emphasized LLMs' utility in resolving syntax-related errors, such as missing punctuation or braces.
-P14 stated that, ``\textit{[W]henever I'm missing a comma somewhere or a brace. [...]
-I just paste it into ChatGPT and say, `Fix the syntax mistake.'}'' He then shared how ChatGPT quickly identifies and fixes such errors, saving him from spending hours debugging simple syntax mistakes.
+P5 shared: ``\textit{[ChatGPT] helps to dramatically shorten the whole debugging process.
+If it doesn't give you the answer [...] it helps to put me in some right directions to where I can do some further research or ask it more questions.}'' \item \textbf{Reducing Syntax-Based Errors:} Two participants emphasized LLMs' utility in resolving syntax-related errors, such as missing punctuation or braces. \item \textbf{Performing Refactoring:} Two participants shared that they used LLMs for refactoring purposes, aiming to enhance maintainability and comprehensibility while preserving functionality.
+Additionally, one participant utilized LLMs to condense code, particularly by converting code blocks into more concise versions. \end{itemize} \paragraph{\textbf{Challenges}} \begin{itemize} \item \textbf{Debugging Difficulties:} One participant shared a negative experience while using ChatGPT to debug code found online, emphasizing that his lack of experience with the code left him unable to properly evaluate ChatGPT's output, leading to frustration when ChatGPT mixed up Python syntax with other languages. \end{itemize}